tedkirkpatrick/kubernetes-testbed/README.md

-# sfu-cmpt756.203
+# Kubernetes testbed

-This is the course repo for CMPT 756 (Fall 2020)
+Forked from the course repo for CMPT 756 (Fall 2020).
+That was created by George Chow, Remy Truong, and Ted Kirkpatrick.

-You will find resources for your exercises and term project here.
+This version is Ted Kirkpatrick's ongoing exploration of the ideas started with that project.